jaimedantas/EECS6446_Project/tutorials/06-monitoring-interaction.md

-# Interacting With The Monitoring Stack
+# Interacting with the Monitoring Stack

 In this section, we will learn to run some queries on Prometheus to get some of the monitoring data about our deployment.
 You can run the following queries in the Prometheus ui